Atlanta Catastrophic Accident Lawyer

 In personal injury cases, there are typically two categories of damages that can be recovered from the at-fault party: economic and non-economic damages.

-Sometimes referred to as “compensatory damages,” economic damages refer to measurable, verifiable financial loss sustained by the injury victim.
+Sometimes referred to as “compensatory damages,” economic damages refer to the measurable, verifiable financial loss sustained by the injury victim.

 Economic damages could include: